What is spirulina?

 Spirulina is a type of blue-green algae also called cyanobacteria.
 It grows naturally in oceans and salty lakes basically in South and Middle America, Africa and Australia.
 Due to its high amount of chlorophyll a, it is able to photosynthesize and give off oxygen, just like plants.
 Mostly, it is grown in open pond systems.
 After harvesting, it is dried, powdered or pressed into tablets.

-You can use the pulver in your daily cereals or smoothies; it tastes a bit like Nori sheets known from sushi.
-As a recommendation, I wouldn’t use more than one tablespoon because it has a very intense flavour.
+You can use the powder in your daily cereals or smoothies; it tastes a bit like Nori sheets known from sushi.
+As a recommendation, I wouldn’t use more than one tablespoon because it has a very intense flavor.

 Furthermore, Spirulina contains significant amounts of calcium, niacin, potassium, magnesium, iron and b vitamins such as B12.